 The with statement

-is a construct in Python that simplifies the management of resources that need to be cleaned up after use.
+is a construct in Python that simplifies resource management that must be cleaned up after use.
 For example, files, database connections, or blocks of code that need to release specific resources.

 The main purpose of with

-is to ensure that resources are properly released or closed after the code block has completed, even if an exception occurs.
+is to ensure that resources are properly released or closed after the code block is completed (even if an exception occurs).

 The benefits of using with